brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 ![Relay 1](/assets/images/relays-3.jpg)

-Other stacks of the same relay may appear on completely different pages in the schematic.
+Other stacks of the same relay may appear on completely different pages in the schematic, which can be confusing.

 This part of the schematic (page 01.82.72.1) shows the two coils for relay 12.
 The "P" indicates the pick coil and the "H" indicates the hold coil.
 (NOTE: This particular example is unusual in that the